MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 ### Interactables
 **Rhulk's Glaive**

 : Rhulk drops a copy of his glaive after each dash in this phase - it can be shot and killed.
 Whomever deals the killing blow on the glaive will be granted Leeching Force.
 Additionally, a glyph pillar will appear at wherever it died - this pillar can only be seen by those without a force buff.
 Multiple glaives can be active at once.
+Glaives last for roughly 15 seconds.

 **Glyph Totems**